Appearance

 - When the sender taps ALERT, the app calls

-KEM-Encaps(recipientPK)→kemCiphertext+sharedSecretAES-256-GCM-Encrypt(sharedSecret, address)→ciphertext+nonce
+KEM-Encaps(recipientPK)→kemCiphertext+sharedSecretAES-256-GCM-Encrypt(sharedSecret, alertText)→ciphertext+nonce

 - All per-recipient envelopes

-{ uid, kid, kemCiphertext, ciphertext, nonce }are sent to the Worker in thetriggerIncidentrequest. - The Worker stores envelopes opaquely at
+{ uid, kid, kemCiphertext, ciphertext, nonce }are sent to the Worker in thetriggerIncidentrequest. - The Worker stores envelopes at

 GET /v1/incidents/:groupId/:incidentId/envelopeto fetch their opaque envelope. - Recipient decrypts locally: